 Denise Vasi, Motherhood, Mama Disrupt

 In Beauty, Fashion + Beauty, Features, Guest Editors, Motherhood, Stories by Nicole Fuge

-Having forged a successful career as a model and actress, everything changed when she became a mama.
-It was as if her body, mind and soul were reborn.
-Everything realigned.
+Having forged a successful career as a model and actress, everything changed when Denise Vasi entered motherhood.

 Denise Vasi, Motherhood, Mama Disrupt

-As a woman of colour and a clean beauty lover, Denise has built a brand focused on diversity, inclusivity and accessibility to people of all ages, sizes and colours through her increds beauty + wellness platform, Maed, which is inspiring women to be their best selves.
+As a woman of colour and a clean beauty lover, Denise has built a brand focused on diversity, inclusivity and accessibility to people of all ages, sizes and colours through Maed, inspiring women to be their best selves.

-MD® chatted to Denise from her home in Venice, Los Angeles, where she lives with her hubby Anthony, their six-year-old daughter Lennox Mae and two-year-old son Dries.
+Chatting to Denise from her home in Venice, Los Angeles, where she lives with her hubby Anthony, their daughter Lennox Mae and son Dries.

-Before becoming a mama Denise says she was “travelling and drinking a lot of tequila”, featuring in skincare and make-up campaigns for major beauty brands [which was a big game changer!], and starring in prime time television series Single Ladies.
+Before becoming a mother, Denise says she was “travelling and drinking a lot of tequila”, featuring in skincare and make-up campaigns for major beauty brands and starring in prime time television series Single Ladies.

+Denise Vasi, Motherhood, Mama Disrupt